GoogleCloudPlatform/cloud-code-samples/python/gemini-api/README.md

 * `requirements.txt` - includes the google generative ai dependency

 ## Setting up the API Key
 Before you can use the Gemini API, you must first obtain an API key.
-If you don't already have one, create a key with one click in MakerSuite.
+If you don't already have one, create a key with one click in Google AI Studio.
 [Get API](https://makersuite.google.com/app/apikey)

 ## Getting started with Cloud Code